mahlberg-lab/clic/docs/cliccorpora.rst

    The dropdown menu for selecting corpora

-You can select the pre-selected corpora in their entirety or you can pick individual books from them, effectively creating your own subcorpus.
+You can search the pre-selected corpora in their entirety or you can pick individual books from them, effectively creating your own subcorpus.
 For example, you could select several books from Dickens, several books from the 19th Century Reference Corpus (19C) and several